DownsideupmediaUSA/js-anonymous-functions-readme-v-000/README.md

 // not an anonymous function because the function has the name kitties
 ```

-But wait, isn't part of the point of an anonymous function to take up less memory?
-How is that useful to just store the unnamed function in a variable.
-That seems like the same thing.

-Let's remember that variable declarations get hoisted to the top of their scope, but variable expressions do not.
+Remember that variable declarations get hoisted to the top of their scope, but variable expressions do not.
 In the above example, `var numberz;` would get hoisted to the top of the scope, not the anonymous function it's storing.
 Therefore, at the top of the scope, the variable `numberz` is storing `undefined` and thus not taking up memory for the entire duration of the program.

+## Postscript

+You might be thinking that you've seen something like these anonymous functions before — and you'd be right.
+Anonymous function are _sort of_ like Ruby blocks in that they provide a handy way to process incoming data but can't be called outside of their immediate context.
+Pretty cool, eh?

 ## Resources